micrometer-metrics/micrometer/README.md

 Support for Prometheus and Spectator collectors is in development.

-A TCK verifying collector implementation correctness is provided in `org.springframework.metrics.tck`.
+A TCK verifying collector implementation correctness is provided in `org.springframework.metrics.collector`.

 ## Exporters